Signed in as:

 It is my honor and blessing to be a part of this, and to provide for all of those who’ve been affected by these fires.
 Whether you’ve lost your home, know of somebody who has, or have just been overwhelmed by how cruel and heartbreaking all of this has been, we hope to help you through.

-I grew up in Pacific Palisades since 1968, my mother continued to live there till 2010.
+I grew up in Pacific Palisades since 1968 and my mother continued to live there till 2010.
 The Palisades is and was always a special place for me.
-I grew up in a mid century House and that influenced my love for architecture.
+I grew up in a mid-century house and that influenced my love for architecture.

-There’s always been fires and that’s what influenced me to build fireproof, I incorporated both and became a custom home builder.
-In the 90s, I moved to Arizona and had a 32 year building career, using ICFs (insulated concrete form), Adobe, Solar, and using sustainable materials always keeping in mind of fireproof.
+There have always been fires and that’s what influenced me to build fireproof homes when I became a custom home builder.
+In the 90s, I moved to Arizona and had a 32-year building career, using ICFs (insulated concrete form), Adobe, Solar, and utilizing sustainable materials, always keeping in mind fireproof.

-For over 50 years, starting with The Music Bag, on Antioch, partnering with Raymond Sullivan, and to the legacy-of-late, The Amazing Music store, he is an icon, a friend, and mentor to many.
-"If only everyone was educated correctly about the cyclical events of the wind driven fires to the water every 100 years, as witnessed and taught to us by the indigenous Indians, we may have survived this horrible event."
+For over 50 years, starting with The Music Bag, on Antioch, partnering with Raymond Sullivan, and to the legacy of the late The Amazing Music store, he is an icon, a friend, and mentor to many.
+"If only everyone had been educated correctly about the cyclical events of the how the wind in the Valley drives fires over the hills to the ocean (it happens every hundred years or so and was witnessed by and taught to us by the indigenous Indians), we might have survived this horrible event."

-During a recent conversation Patrick said he mentioned to someone also affected, "I am with you thru the ashes, the tears, and sadness, but we will come out of it with a smile."
+During a recent conversation Patrick said he mentioned to someone also affected, "I am with you through the ashes, the tears, and sadness, but we will come out of it with a smile."

-Patrick and crew can only claim the Amazing Music Store outdoor "SIGN" as the only surviving item of the store.
+Patrick and crew can only claim the Amazing Music Store outdoor "SIGN" as the sole surviving item of the store.

 Patrick and his son P.J., promise to rebuild.